 February 18, 2020

 - The head of Wuhan's leading hospital, Liu Zhiming, 51, died of coronavirus on Tuesday, February 18.
 More than 1,700 health workers have contracted the virus since the beginning of the outbreak.
-At least 7 of them died.
+At least 7 of them have died.

 - 88 new cases of infection were registered on Diamond Princess docked near Yokohama as a new group of 681 passengers underwent tests.
 The total number of cases aboard climbed to 542.